at-fe-rd/b-scss-structure/README.md

     > The layout directory contains styles that are large containers of a page.

-    * Grid : Create the column, It depends in your project.
+    * **Grid:** Create the column, It depends in your project.
-    * Layout : Usually, using for creating layout have 2 column with sidebar left or right and consist site container.
+    * **Layout:** Usually, using for creating layout have 2 column with sidebar left or right and consist site container.
 See example:

       ```
         .container {